-Dr Currie is currently chair of the Scottish Cardiovascular Forum and full member of the Physiological Society and Biophysical Society, as well as being the Strathclyde University representative for the Physiological Society.
-She was made a Fellow of the Physiological Society in 2017 in recognition of her contribution to cardiovascular research and the discipline of Physiology.
+Dr Currie is currently research group leader for the Cellular Basis of Disease research group within Strathclyde Institute of Pharmacy & Biomedical Sciences.
+Externally she is chair of the Scottish Cardiovascular Forum (since 2011), is on the committee for the British Society of Cardiovascular Research and is a Fellow of the Physiological Society.
+Fellowship was awarded in 2017 in recognition of her contribution to cardiovascular research and the discipline of Physiology.
+She sits on the editorial boards for a range of scientific journals and regularly reviews research funding applications for a number of research councils and charities.
 She currently teaches on a wide range of classes across both the MPharm and Biomedical Sciences programmes at the University of Strathclyde and coordinates classes on the MPharm programme.
 She was awarded Fellowship of the Higher Education Academy in 2008.
-She currently co-directs the collaborative MPharm programme between the University of Strathclyde and the International Medical University (IMU) in Kuala Lumpur, acting as MPharm representative on the internationalisation committee and is Deputy Director of the MPharm programme at the University of Strathclyde.